Wednesday, August 12, 2015

 "Whatever you two are doing, not with my fruit.
 That's credits.
 Either eat it, or save it for the market, but don't play childish games.
 You're both young adults now.
 Act like it."

 "Ha!"
 Nayaa snaps a hard satisfied look to Andy.
 "Listen to your mom."
-Then looking back to her; "You know Ms. Star, I was just telling him that, to grow up and be mature, well... that's after he hit me in the face with a berryfruit."
+Then looking back to her.
+"You know Ms. Star, I was just telling him that, to grow up and be mature, well... that's when he hit me in the face with a berryfruit."

-"Andee, you didn't hit her in the face with a fruit did you?"
+"Andee, you didn't hit her in the face did you?"
 Mom looks disapprovingly to Andee.